Thank you for being interested in volunteering with Ferndown Homing Centre.

 As a volunteer we aim to ensure you feel you are directly contributing to the care of the cats, as well as having the opportunity to learn new skills, meet new people and form new friendships.

-Given the nature of what we do on any given day, we do need to have an organised and structured approach to our week so ideally we need volunteers who feel able to regularly commit to a set time /day each week.
+Given the nature of what we do, we need to have an organised and structured approach to our week so ideally we need volunteers able to regularly commit to a set time /day each week.

 To find out more about volunteer roles at Ferndown Homing centre and other opportunities in the local area, please visit our “Find an Opportunity” page.
 We also often advertise through our local Volunteer Bureau, Volunteer Centre Dorset, or you can contact us on 03000 120 175 or via email@example.com and we will be happy to let you know if we have any current opportunities.

-We are delighted to be an approved activity provider for the volunteering section of the Silver and Gold Duke of Edinburgh award for students aged 16 years or over.
-Volunteering with us is an excellent way to gain experience, develop your skills and to meet the volunteering requirements for the award.
+We are delighted to be an approved activity provider for the volunteering section of the Silver and Gold levels of the Duke of Edinburgh award for students aged 16 years+.
+Volunteering with us is an excellent way to gain experience, develop skills and to meet the volunteering requirements for the award.

 We take education very seriously and because of the time and commitment we put into each and every placement, we are only able to offer a very limited number of placements (subject to availability).

-It is very important to us that volunteering is a beneficial experience for all involved and as you can imagine, we receive a very large number of applications for placements so please note to ensure we match the right person with the right role we do use a selection process, and require students to be able to show a passion and commitment for the health and wellbeing of the cats, as well as an obvious desire to work in an animal welfare environment.
+It is very important to us that all placements are a beneficial experience for all involved,and as we receive a large number of applications for placements, to ensure we match the right person with the right role we do use a selection process.
+We will require students to be able to show a passion and commitment for the health and wellbeing of the cats, as well as an obvious desire to work in an animal welfare environment.